Our child safety code of conduct

 Consequences for breach

 Disciplinary action up to and including immediate termination of employment or association with Make-A-Wish may be taken for any breach of this Code of Conduct.
-In cases where the conduct may also involve a breach of law, the relevant government authorities (or the police) may be notified.
+In cases where the conduct may also involve a breach of law, the relevant regulatory authorities (or the police) may be notified.

 Make-A-Wish Australia has full discretion to put in place safety management plans or take disciplinary action where it forms a reasonable belief that doing so is necessary for it to ensure the health and safety of its employees, clients, children in its care or the general public.